MickHarrigan/uhdrtz-rust/docs/sdd.md

   - Material: PCB + Brass
   Dimensions: 32 x 19 x 30 mm

-In the case that the Arduino becomes detatched from the Rotary encoder, please refer to the following diagram for reconnection.
+In the case that the Arduino becomes detached from the Rotary encoder, please refer to the following diagram for re-connection.

 ![alt text](https://github.com/clostoski/uhdrtz-images/blob/main/rotaryencoder_arduino.png?raw=true)